 - At imminent risk of having a child removed from their care

-- Their unborn child is identified to be high risk
+- Pregnant and the unborn child is identified to be high risk

 - At imminent risk of homelessness

 - In need of parenting support and stability

 Hannah Place is located in purpose-built accommodation at Pooraka, where each young woman has her own self-contained unit.

 Staff provide support, information, referrals, advocacy and help clients build independent living skills.